siobhanlgorman/Sourdough-Bakes/README.md

 As a business owner I want to:
 * create an online presence for our business and grow our local customer base
 * inform existing and new customers about our produce, location, opening hours
-* to provide some introductory information on our USP which is authentic sourdough baked produce
+* provide some introductory information on our USP which is authentic sourdough baked produce

 These goals are achieved by the creation of a website with information about the business and the produce, clearly organised into relevant informative and separate pages.

 ![alt-text](documentation/response1.png)

-* to provide a method of contact for customers to order produce or ask questions
+* provide a method of contact for customers to order produce or ask questions

 This is achieved by the creation of a contact form where users can submit their information and a message.

 ![alt-text](documentation/form.png)

-As a general user:
+As a general user I want to:
-* I want to easily and intuitively navigate throughout the website, easily navigate between pages and return to home screen with one click.
+* easily and intuitively navigate throughout the website, easily navigate between pages and return to home screen with one click.
 This is implemented with the intuitive navigation menu placed conventionally at the top right.

 ![alt-text](documentation/navbar1.png)
 ![alt-text](documentation/navbar2.png)